colintwh/python/readme.md

-# Python Basics
+# Python

-   This site seeks to introduce the basics of the Python programming language.
-The goal of this site serves as a reference source for those (myself included) who needs to recall some of the basic concepts in Python.
-It also serves as a learning site for those who want to pick up basics of programming quickly.
+### Aim

+   Learn/recall the basics of Python - the preferred language for Data Science.

-   You'll need to have a recent version of Python installed on your computer to run the codes.
-You'll also need to install a text editor or Integrated Development Environment (IDE) to work with your Python programs.
+   You'll need an IDE such as Spyder or Jupyter Notebook to work with your Python programs.

 ### Python versions

 Python underwent a major version change from 2 to 3.
-We will be using Python 3.
-Python 2 is still widely used, and although Python 3 is not fully backwards compatible the two versions are very similar.
-Everything in the notebooks on this site should run on Python 3.6 or later.
+Though Python 2 is still widely used, Python 3 is not fully backwards compatible the two versions are very similar.
+The code in the notebooks should run on Python 3.6 or later.

-### Python on Different Operating Systems
+### Python on different Operating Systems

-Python is a cross-platform programming language, which means it runs on all major operating systems - Windows, macOS and Linux.
-To check whether a recent version of Python is installed on your system, open a command (Windows) or terminal (macOS/Linux) window and enter `python` or `python3` in lowercase.
-When Python is installed, this command will start the Python interpreter.
-You should see output indicating which version of Python is installed and a`>>>` prompt where you can start entering Python commands:
+Python is a cross-platform programming language, i.e. it runs on all major operating systems - Windows, macOS and Linux.
+To check your version Python installed on your system, open a command (Windows) or terminal (macOS/Linux) window and enter `python` or `python3` in lowercase.
+This command will start the Python interpreter if Python is installed.
+You should see output indicating Python version and a`>>>` prompt where you can start entering Python commands:

 ```
     Python 3.7.6 (default, Jan 8, 2020, 19:59:22)